quettamar/VBA-challenge/README.md

 # VBA-challenge
-For this project, I used VBA scripting to analyze real stock market data.
+For this project, I used VBA scripting that looped through all the stocks for one year and output the following information:

+  * The ticker symbol.
+  * Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.
+  * The percent change from opening price at the beginning of a given year to the closing price at the end of that year.
+  * The total stock volume of the stock.
+  * Conditional formatting that will highlight positive change in green and negative change in red.